Sunset provision: U.S. Constitution

+Article V contains a provision “that no Amendment which may be made prior to the Year One thousand eight hundred and eight shall in any Manner affect the first and fourth Clauses in the Ninth Section of the first Article,” which, by its words, had sunsetted by 1808.

 Sedition Act of 1798

 Part of the Alien and Sedition Acts, the Sedition Act was a political tool used by John Adams and the Federalist Party to suppress opposition.
 The authors ensured the act would terminate at the end of Adams' term so that it could not be used by Democratic-Republicans against the President's own party.

 USA PATRIOT Act

 Under §224 of the USA PATRIOT Act, several of the surveillance portions originally expired on December 31, 2005.
 These were later renewed, but expired again on March 10, 2006, and were renewed once more in 2010.

 Section 102(b)(1), which states, "the civil rights and civil liberties of all Americans, including Arab Americans, Muslim Americans, and Americans from South Asia, must be protected, and that every effort must be taken to preserve their safety" was set to sunset on March 15, 2020.
 On March 15, 2020, the House of Representatives left the chamber without voting on an extension for the remaining provisions of the act, which sunset the following provisions: